celery/celery/docs/userguide/signals.rst

             info=info,
         ))

-Signals use the same implementation as django.core.dispatch.
+Signals use the same implementation as :mod:`django.core.dispatch`.
 As a result other keyword parameters (e.g. signal) are passed to all signal handlers by default.

 The best practice for signal handlers is to accept arbitrary keyword arguments (i.e. ``**kwargs``).
 That way new celery versions can add additional